-Using heat packs or taking warm baths may relieve pain, while applying cold packs may help reduce muscle aches.
-Stretching and yoga may help promote an increased range of motion.
+Using heat packs or taking warm baths may relieve pain, while applying cold packs may help reduce spasms.

-Some people may also find a magnesium supplement or magnesium salt bath helps relax the muscles.
-People should speak to a doctor before trying magnesium, as it may interact with other medications.
+Some people may also find that a magnesium supplement or magnesium salt bath helps relax the muscles.
+However, individuals should consult a doctor before trying magnesium, as it can interact with other medications.

-The outlook for clonus may vary according to the underlying cause.
+The outlook for clonus may depend on the underlying cause.
 Where a sudden injury or illness causes clonus and muscle spasms, the symptoms will likely go away over time or respond well to physical therapy.

-Chronic conditions such as multiple sclerosis, meningitis, or a stroke may require long-term treatments for symptom management.
+Chronic conditions, such as MS, meningitis, or a stroke, may require long-term treatments for symptom management.